GDX-X/PFS-BatchKit-Manager/README.md

 6) In OPL Go to `Settings` > `Enable Write Operation` `ON` Select `OK` For save

-7) Still in OPL Go to `Network Settings` > `IP Address Type` Select `Static` and put `192.168.0.21` Select `OK` > `Start NBD server`
+7) Still in OPL Go to `Network Settings` and write down the `IP Address` Now Back to menu and `Start NBD server`
-(this will depend on your devices connected to your local network change the last number if it interferes with another device)

 8) Now In PFS Batchkit Manager Go to `Advanced menu` > `HDDManagement` > `NBD Server`

-9) Select `Mount Device` And type the IP Address of your NBD Server that you have configured in OPL
-(From the time you start the NBD Server, you have approximately 20-30 seconds to enter the IP Address into PFS Batchkit Manager.)
+9) Select `Mount Device` And type the IP Address of your PS2 that you write down (From the time you start the NBD Server, you have approximately 20-30 seconds to enter the IP Address into PFS Batchkit Manager.)

 10) Normally if all goes well, your hard drive should be connected to your pc as local hard drive